greenriver/hmis-warehouse/docs/adr/0003-warehouse-frontend-modernization.md

 - Accessibility requirements need to be addressed systematically
 - Currently using several approaches to asset management (sprockets and jsbundling)
 - CSS and javascript lacks consistent architecture
+- UX is often suboptimal due to expensive requests causing long page loads

 **Technical Environment:**
 - Need to maintain and improve large number of existing interfaces in the warehouse
 - Rails 8 recommends using 'Hotwire,' a suite of tools including Turbo Drive/Frames for responsive page loads, Websockets/ActionCable for real-time updates, and Stimulus as a JavaScript framework.
-- HMIS interfaces are implemented React/MUI on the HMIS
+- HMIS interfaces are implemented in React/MUI on the HMIS
 - Complete re-implementation of rails interfaces in React would be cost-prohibitive
 - View components are not currently utilized but represent a potential solution to improve modularity